-What can upset animal intestinal flora?
+What can upset an animal’s intestinal flora?

-The same goes for your pet!
+The same is true for your pet!

-Indigestion due to what they eat
+Indigestion due to eating habits

 New home and new owner

-Antibiotics: Deforestation in the intestine
+Antibiotics: Clear-cutting in the intestine

 Antibiotics are “miracle weapons” for both humans and animals when it comes to fighting harmful germs.
 Unfortunately, these drugs cannot distinguish between good and bad bacteria.
 As a result, every antibiotic therapy also destroys the useful “helpers” in the animal´s intestines.